 Service providers and retailers that accept credit cards can save tons of money and time on PCI DSS compliance by avoiding a few costly mistakes.
-Officially called the Payment Card Industry Data Security Standard, the amount of information about PCI compliance, audits, and self-assessments can feel overwhelming at first.
+Officially called the Payment Card Industry Data Security Standard, the amount of information about PCI DSS compliance, audits, and self-assessments can feel overwhelming at first.
 When you break it down, there are a few important points to know about PCI audits, as well as the common mistakes and challenges you could run into along the way.

 An audit with PCI DSS can only be performed by a Qualified Security Assessor who is certified by the Security Standards Council.
 Audits are performed annually either on larger Level 1 merchants or on smaller merchants that have experienced a prior data breach.
 It can cost anywhere from $15,000 to $40,000 to complete your audit depending on the size and complexity of your business.
 The PCI website offers a list of Qualified Security Assessors to choose from in your first step towards compliance.